 Player retention and recruitment is rampant throughout rugby league, and Hull FC are no different.

-2020 hasn’t even kicked off yet, but planning will have already started for 2021, with many blokes out of contract come the end of next year.
+Whilst there’s been no play in 2020 since March, talks about 2021 will have been frequent, with many blokes out of contract come the end of next year.

 Ranging from youngsters to the more senior members at the club, some of those names will re-sign, or in some cases either hang up their boots or move on to pastures new.

 There’s also players already contracted beyond 2020, and in Scott Taylor’s case, right up to 2023.